qfwc258/circuidipity/content/2015-07-08-c720-chromebook-to-jessiebook.rst

 Create a recovery image of Chrome OS (my C720 is model ``PEPPY C6A-N3C-A7O``) to enable restoring the Chromebook to its default configuration.
 [1]_ This will require a spare USB stick of 2GB or better:

-* Log into the Chromebook and let it auto update, as there sometimes are firmware updates... check the updating status in the browser at ``chrome://help``
+* Log into the Chromebook and let it auto update, as there sometimes are firmware updates...
+Check the updating status in the browser at ``chrome://help``
 * Insert the USB stick, enter ``chrome://imageburner`` and follow the directions to generate a recovery image

 1. Prepare install media